 Props to Aaron Bauman for writing this script!

-Developers can use SSH tunnels to securely encrypt remote MySQL connections.
+Developers can use SSH tunnels to add additional layers of encryption to remote MySQL connections, or tunnel the connection across non-standard ports.
 For more information on how to set up tunnels for databases, see Secure Connections to Pantheon Services via TLS or SSH Tunnels.